jurlem/AdventOfCode-2019/README.md

 # TypeScript

-- To transpile changed Typeccript to Javascript file:
+- To change & transpile Typeccript to Javascript file:
-  `tsc`
+  `tsc -w` and run `nodemon filename.js`in a split terminal